voc/voctopublish/README.md

 ## Usage
 use the provided client.conf.example to tell the script to which hosts it should talk.
 Most of the configuration is done in the tracker
-Some examples for usefull properties can be found on [6]
+Some examples for useful properties can be found on [6]

 "Viel Spaß am Gerät"